deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/deepspeed_user_guide.md

 > [!WARNING]
 > DeepSpeed support has been removed starting with LMI container release 0.28.0.
 > You should migrate to one of the other supported backends.
+> Please see the [migration document](../announcements/deepspeed-deprecation.md) for more details.

 ## Model Artifacts Structure